shane-mason/essentialdb/README.rst

 A Fast Embedded Database in Python.
 ------------------------------------

-EssentialDB attempts to solve a common use case: you want a very simple data access mechanism without a heavyweight install.
+Use case: You want to prototype an idea wihtout a heavyweight database install.
+If the idea works out though, you don't want to rewrite all of your data access code.

+EssentialDB helps solve that problem by being (nearly) api compatible with MongoDB.
+That way when your idea starts to grow, you can switch to MongoDB to scale.

 * Syntax and semantics are very similar to MongoDB, lowering the barrier of entry.
 * Fairly complex query support.